-Eligible House Officer candidates are selected based on their preparedness, ability, aptitude, academic credentials, communication skills and personal qualities such as motivation and integrity.
-The number and apportionment of House Officers will depend on educational opportunities, the patient population, levels of illnesses, types of procedures, number of staff https://www.lsuhsc.edu/administration/cm/cm-39.pdf available for supervision, financial resources of inpatient and out-patient care facilities, and recommendations of the Residency Review Committees (RRC).
+Eligible House Officer candidates are selected based on ability, their preparedness, aptitude, academic credentials, communication skills and personal qualities such as motivation and integrity.
+The number and apportionment of House Officers will depend on educational opportunities, the patient population, levels of illnesses, types of procedures, number of staff available for supervision, financial resources of in-patient and out-patient care facilities, and recommendations of the Residency Review Committees (RRC).
 The Graduate Medical Education Committee and the Academic Dean supervise the overall number of positions offered and the apportionment of House Officers among services and Departments.